TorchEnsemble-Community/Ensemble-Pytorch/docs/tutorial.rst

 In the code snippet above, we have used **10** LetNet-5 models (i.e., voters), and the input parameter ``LeNet5`` is simply the class of LetNet-5 defined in Section :ref:`model-definition`.

 Once again, we use the ``train_loader`` and ``test_loader`` to train and evaluate the model.
-However, unlike the workflow in Section :ref:`train-and-evaluate`, Ensemble-PyTorch provides high-leval APIs on the training and evaluating stage, which free us from writing the loops on training and evaluating.
+However, unlike the workflow in Section :ref:`train-and-evaluate`, Ensemble-PyTorch provides high-level APIs on the training and evaluating stage, which free us from writing the loops on training and evaluating.

 .. code-block:: python